Walkthrough: Starting ROOT

 As a matter of programming style, I specify explicit types for base

-C++ types like numbers and strings, but use auto
+C++ types like numbers and strings, but use auto for complicated

-derived types like std::map<int,double>::const_iterator
+derived types like std::map<int,double>::const_iterator.

 Figure 6: https://xkcd.com/217/ by Randall Munroe.